amangup/coding-bootcamp/lecture5/data_analysis.md

 ```

 - In every iteration, we need to append the age of the current teacher in the list of ages associated with the current teacher's county.
 - In the first line of this segment, we get that list from the `county_ages` dictionary.
-If that list is not in the dictionary, we create a new list.
+If that list is not in the dictionary, we create a new list (look at the [description of the `get()` function here](https://docs.python.org/3.6/library/stdtypes.html#dict.get)).
 - We then append the age of the current teacher to that list, and then put that list back into the dictionary.

 The key value pairs in the `county_ages` dictionary look like this: